Soliaya/myGithub/readme.txt

- this is on feature1 branch!
+ this is on master branch but have a bug!